 II.
 Epidemiology

-- Most common Acute Leukemia of adults (80% of cases)
+- AML is the most common Acute Leukemia in adults (80% of cases)

 III.
 Pathophysiology